CircuitCM/pyade-numba/README.md

 # PyADE

-PyADE that attempts complete numba njit compilations, with fallback if your apply fitness definition is not an njit function.
+PyADE that attempts complete numba njit compilations.
+Fallback to object mode if the fitness function definition is not an njit function.

 ## Install
 For intel CPUs: